-LPR has the ability to recognize new vehicles without state-issued license plates.
-The new paper plates with the license plate number clearly visible should be sufficient.
-If you do not have a license plate with a number visible, then please type in the last 7 digits of your vehicle’s VIN number in place of the license plate number when registering your vehicle online.
-Once your DMV-issued license plates have arrived, you will be required to immediately update your information on your online parking account.
+Unfortunately, temporary plates are not recognized by License Plate Recognition (LPR) technology.
+If you do not have a permanent license plate, then please add the last 7 digits of your vehicle’s VIN number in place of the license plate number when registering your vehicle online.
+Once your DMV-issued license plates are affixed to your vehicle, you will be required to immediately update your information on your online parking account.
 Failure to add the new vehicle license plate information may result in an unnecessary citation.

 How can I verify that the license number I have on record is correct?

 Your information can be viewed and updated via your online parking account.
 You will be asked to login with your Beach ID and password.